Source2018-WHUCS/vearch/docs/APILowLevel.md

 * replica_num: how many replica has , recommend `3`
 * engine
 * max_size : max documents for each partition
-* index_size : if document >= index_size , it will auto indexed; if not set the parameter, it will not build index forever.
+* index_size : default 100000, if index_size == 0  it will not auto indexed,  if insert document num >= index_size , it will auto indexed; if not set the parameter, it will not build index forever.
 * nprobe : scan clustered buckets, default 10, it should be less than ncentroids
 * metric_type : inner product or L2
 * ncentroids : coarse cluster center number, default 256